 - Public Health, Epidemiology, & Health Sciences

 The Touro Libraries provide an excellent resource for how to create posters: https://libguides.tourolib.org/posters.

 Scoring of the Posters for Presentation Selection and Prize Consideration (by local judging committee)

 Similar to the scoring goal of the abstracts, the aim of the invited poster judging process is to highlight excellence in scholarship and research throughout our campuses.
 Poster judges will apply the same scoring range scale used for scoring the abstracts: 1 to 5, with 1 being the best (half point scores are allowed: e.g., 1.5, 2.5).

-This scale will be applied equally across the criteria list below.
-The average of the scores given for each criterion will be the final score awarded to the poster:
+This scale will be applied equally across the criteria list below:

 - Well described overall study strategy and methodology [1=Methodological approach is clearly and fully described; 5=Methodological approach is absent or extremely confusing]

 - Clear presentation of data collection, analysis, and interpretation [1=Main features of results and analysis (such as sample size and summary statistics or statements) are included; 5=Features of data collection and analysis (such as sample size and summary statistics or statements) are absent or extremely confusing]

 - Clear presentation of primary source materials with rigorous analysis [1=source material is very wide in scope and bolsters author's thesis; 5= very limited and/or conflicting source materials that do not sufficiently support the author's wider claims]